-The Company maintains an Amended and Restated Subordinated Promissory Note in the principal amount of up to \$25.0 million (the "Subordinated Debt Facility"), by and among the Company, Spark HoldCo and Retailco.
-The Subordinated Debt Facility matures on January 31, 2023.
+In October 2021, the Company entered into an Amended and Restated Subordinated Promissory Note in the principal amount of up to \$25.0 million (the "Subordinated Debt Facility"), by and among the Company, Spark HoldCo and Retailco.
+The Subordinated Debt Facility amended and restated the Subordinated Promissory Note dated June 2019, by and among the Company, Spark HoldCo and Retailco, solely to extend the maturity date from January 31, 2023 to January 31, 2025.